Destinations! Oaxaca, Mexico

 Priority is given to regularly registered UWSP students, but students from other universities and community members are welcome to apply.
 All participants will be registered in a college course, for credit or audit at the same cost, and will be expected to participate fully in the academic program.

-**This program does not fulfill the certificate for the Wisconsin Department of Public Instruction UNLESS the student meets other criteria.
+**This program can fulfill the certificate for the Wisconsin Department of Public Instruction with prior approval.
 Contact Professor Daniel Breining for details.

 The academic program of studies is arranged through the Instituto Cultural Oaxaca.
 Classes are taught in Spanish but “tempered” for foreign students.
 You will be given a placement exam upon arrival.
 Regardless of the results, you will receive credit for the next sequential language course in which you would have enrolled at UWSP.
 Instructional staff at the Instituto Cultural Oaxaca may not advise you on matters having to do with registration and credits earned.
 All such matters are exclusively handled by the Department of Foreign Languages at UWSP.